 Gichon, Mordechai.
 A Star Came Out of Jacob: Bar Kokhba and his Time.
 Ben Shemen: @@, 2016.
 H

-This book is a summary of the author’s decades-long archaeological research on the Bar Kokhba Revolt.
-It describes the stages of the revolt, especially its military aspects, such as the Jewish rebels’ fighting methods.
+This book offers an overview of the author’s decades-long archaeological research on the Bar Kokhba Revolt.
+The book describes the stages of the revolt, especially its military aspects, such as the Jewish rebels’ fighting methods.

 Horbury, William.
 Jewish War under Trajan and Hadrian.
 Cambridge: Cambridge University Press, 2014.